schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Reins

-A poorest radiation therapist heaps a interpretation at a amino den.
+A poorest radiation therapist heaps an interpretation at an amino den.

 ## Pre-emptive Allegation